I’m cold, so cold.

 The real Bible, the King James Bible.
 Whenever I stand, sit, walk or run, my hand is still curled as if carrying it.
 But my own Bible rotted away with my clothes and body; my ghost of a hand holds only a wish and a memory.

-In that field beyond, my father read from my copy of the true Bible.
+In that field beyond, my father read from my copy of it.
 Nearly forty souls died with him in the massacre that night.

 But I escaped; my father threw me over this wall.
-I ran across the moor.
-The horse dragoons thundering and shouting behind me.
+I ran across the moor, horse dragoons thundering and shouting behind me.

 I never let go of my Bible in the chase.